ubidzz/re-engineered-engintron-plugin-BETA/README.md

 <li>Have to disable php open_basedir Protection
 <li>Websites load using http 1.1 protocol and not http/2
 <li>It use OpenSSL 1.0.1e-fips
+<li>All https vhosts are compiled in 1 file
 </ol>

 Nginx Engine